fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I have a question , should there be a difference in pay between developers and QA

 > How can you get a feeling of company culture at an interview?

 > Fredrik, will anyone thank you if you fix things?